Indian locomotive class WCG-1: Design

-The locomotive was equipped with a vacuum brake for the wagon train, the brake of the locomotive itself being designed as a vacuum-controlled compressed air brake.
+The locomotive was fitted with a vacuum brake, the brake of the locomotive itself being designed as a vacuum-controlled compressed air brake.
 There were two vacuum pumps and two piston compressors, the compressors being driven by 1500 V motors supplied directly with the contact line voltage.
 The sand spreaders working with compressed air discharge could be operated via a pedal.
 The pantographs could be raised and lowered using a manually operated compressed air valve.
 A compressed air pipe was available as an acoustic warning device.